 This underlying information about the structure of the page, and the information contained in images, is vital in helping Google decide how your page ought to rank.

-What all this means, clearly, is that housekeeping matters, and that mobile websites have ceased to be an add-on or extra.
+What all this means is that housekeeping matters, and that websites designed for smartphones or tablets have ceased to be an add-on or extra.
 And they’re only going to increase in importance as time goes on.

 If you still have a separate website for mobile (understandable – it was the done thing a decade or so ago) or, worse, a website that shows a clunky desktop design whichever device it’s viewed on (pinch and zoom – no thanks, not in 2019) act now and get it sorted.